drshahizan/special-topic-data-engineering/assignment/data-integration/submission/MichelinStar/report.md

 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/152eae05-f07f-4eea-bb68-00cd9863d5f2" alt="output of create database">

 ### 3. Create Storage
+Next, we create a storage account to store our data by searching "storage account" at the search bar and select "Storage account" under the Marketplace section.
+Then, fill in the basic details, including project details and instance details, and click "Review" button to proceed with the process of creating a storage account.
 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/ff04c311-eb05-4123-aae3-16a531087cc0" alt="create storage account">
+The created storage account is shown as below.
 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/696638b2-3d45-4deb-923a-4565a8ad982a" alt="output of creating storage">
+After that, we need to create a container which hold our data.
+Select "Containers" under the Data storage section and create a container.
+The created container is shown as below.
 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/17231397-00f5-4b03-a4d1-f247af16c187" alt="add container">
+Select the created container, then click the "Upload" button to upload the csv files.
 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/72926bd6-e3a6-452e-b4f0-5d5d302cf2e6" alt="upload csv file">
+The uploaded csv files can be viewed by clicking the file name.
 <img src="https://github.com/drshahizan/special-topic-data-engineering/assets/120614391/3cd1e7b4-e022-4331-b71a-150f4bdf3e5a" alt="view csv file">